SUOlivia/FARtools/README.md

 `-x`    or  `--extract`     to extract a file from the archive

-`-FAR archive.far`          Archive to modify (Keep backups in case something goes wrong!!!)
+`--FAR archive.far`          Archive to modify (Keep backups in case something goes wrong!!!)

 `-p FilePath` or `--path FilePath` Has multiple uses depending on the other arguments
 - The path of the new file in the case of `-a`